 Why make cheesecake in the Instant Pot?

 The biggest benefit of making cheesecake in the Instant Pot is in the texture of the cheesecake.
-The cake is cooked in steam, and its texture is less dense and more moist than a cheesecake made the traditional way, in the oven.
+The cake is cooked in steam, and its texture is less dense and moister than a cheesecake made the traditional way, in the oven.

 To make the best kind of Instant Pot pumpkin cheesecake, you should use fresh pumpkin puree.
 Make your own fresh pumpkin puree in the Instant Pot itself.
 You simply add pumpkin slices (peel on) into the steamer basket and Pressure Cook it for 5 minutes in Manual mode (this is the ‘Pressure Cook’ button on newer models).